lohvht/logfeller/README.md

 }
 ```

-## What does *logfeller.File do?

-*logfeller.File is an io.Writer that writes to the specified filename.

-*logfeller.File opens or creates the file on the first Write.
-If such a file exists, logfeller will check the file's modtime and rotate if it is due for rotation, otherwise, it will open and append to that file.

 ### Rotational Logic
-Logfeller's rotational logic is Based on the `When` value specified.
-There are 4 values currently supported, `"h"`, `"d"`, `"m"` and `"y"`.
-This tells Logfeller to rotate hourly, daily, monthly or yearly respectively.
+Logfeller's rotational logic depends on the `When` value and `RotationalSchedule` specified.

-Based on the When value specified, logfeller will then check the RotationalSchedule.
-For example, If we choose to rotate daily and the rotational schedule provided is `"0000:00"` and `"1430:00"`, this tells logfeller to rotate at midnight and 2:30 pm.
-Using the same example, When we try to write to the file after midnight and we have yet to rotate yet, logfeller will rename the file by putting a timestamp of the previous rotate time as part of the filename, creating a backup.
-If a backup file of the previous rotate time already exists, logfeller will append the current file's content to that previous log file instead and the current file will be removed.
-After that, a new log file will be recreated using the original file name.
+For example, if `When` is `"d"` and RotationSchedule is `[]string{"0000:00", "1430:00"}`, This means that we would like to rotate daily at midnight and 2:30pm.

+Using the same example above, upon writing to the file after midnight, Logfeller will check if it should rotate.
+If it has not rotated recently, logfeller will attempt to backup the file.
+The backup process renames the current file to one that contains a timestamp of the previous rotation time.
+If the backup file exists, the contents of the current file is written to the backup and then the current file will be deleted.
+After the backup, a new file will be created using the original file name.

-The format of the backup file will be based on BackupTimeFormat specified.
+The format of the timestamp on the backup file will be based on BackupTimeFormat specified.

-## Clearing Old Log Files
+### Backup Files

+Backups use the log file name given in the form `<name><timestamp><ext>` where name is the filename given without extension, timestamp is previous rotate time formatted with the BackupTimeFormat given and extension is the original extension.

-Logfeller may clear older backups if Backups > 0.
-The most recent files based on the timestamp encoded with BackupTimeFormat will be retained up to the number of Backups specified, the rest of those files will be removed.
-If Backups is 0, logfeller will not remove any files at all.
+Whenever a new file is created, older backups may be cleared.
+The most recent files based on the timestamp encoded with BackupTimeFormat will be retained up to the number of Backups specified.
+If Backups is 0, no old backups will be deleted.